netfirms/sabaideal/architecture.md

 ### System Overview

 SabaiDeal is evolving from a standard e-commerce application into a comprehensive multi-vendor marketplace specializing in property listings (for rent and sale) and service listings.
 Built on Ruby on Rails 8.0 with the Spree Commerce platform (v5.1), the application follows a standard Rails MVC (Model-View-Controller) architecture with additional components for background processing, caching, and third-party integrations.
+The platform leverages the Komplex module, a modular multi-vendor marketplace extension for SpreeCommerce, to enable the creation and management of various listing types including properties, restaurants, services, promotions, and advertisements.

 **Core Platform Goals:**
 - Enable property owners and real estate agents to list properties for rent or sale